aridjayarecipes/cutesrecipes.web.app/content/post/1954-simple-way-to-prepare-perfect-not-exactly-gochujang-salmon.md

 - "1 tsp sesame oil"
 - " Salt  peppa"
 recipeinstructions:
 - "Preheat your oven to 425F.
 Pat dry your salmon.
-Season w salt &amp; pepper and cover with another piece of foil.
+Season w salt & pepper and cover with another piece of foil.
 Bake for 10mins.
 Set aside."
 - "In a pan over medium heat, add a tbsp of oil.
 Then the rest of the ingredients.
-Mix constantly until nice &amp; bubbly."
+Mix constantly until nice & bubbly."
 - "Uncover your salmon.
 Coat with the sriracha mixture.
 Bake again for another 8-10mins.
 Heck, go ahead and broil for 1 min if you fancy."
 - "Feel free to top with green onions and/or sesame seeds.
 Serve w a side of rice + veggies.
 Enjoy!
 (Could’ve made this w gochujang tho)"
 categories: